5 Written questions

 - J. L. Moreno

 - b Sociometry: the direction of interactions in a group.

-- Took a humanistic approach to sociology at the turn of the century with Lester Ward.
+- Took a humanistic approach to sociology at the turn of the century with William Graham.

 - Studied and categorized suicide into four types: anomic, altruistic, fatalistic,